People

 M.Arch.
 1989 Massachusetts Institute of Technology

-A third-generation Pacific Northwesterner, Brent grew up in the Columbia River Gorge forests of Southwest Washington, his grandparents’ homes in Portland and Hood River, and summers on the Oregon Coast and in the Canadian Rockies.
+A third-generation Pacific Northwesterner, Brent grew up in the Columbia River Gorge forests of Southwest Washington, with family ties to Portland and Hood River, summers on the Oregon Coast, and trips into Canada and Alaska.
 This immersion in natural settings has been an important influence and resource within his thinking and design practice.

-Attracted from a young age to both the visual arts and the sciences of technology, Brent arrived at an intersection of his interests during a year-abroad experience with his family in the simultaneously modern and traditional environment of Stockholm, Sweden.
-He subsequently pursued undergraduate studies in architecture and art history at Washington University in St Louis, and a graduate degree in architecture at the Massachusetts Institute of Technology.
+Attracted to both the visual arts and the sciences, Brent recognized an intersection of his interests during a year-abroad experience with his family in the simultaneously modern and historic built environment of Stockholm, Sweden.
+He subsequently pursued undergraduate studies in design, architecture and art history at Washington University in St Louis, and a graduate degree in architecture at the Massachusetts Institute of Technology.

 Brent has been a licensed architect since 1989; has worked with a number of practices on a variety of project types and sizes, and had also been involved for some years teaching at the university level; before deciding to start up Constructive Form.
+He has experience working in New York City, New England environs, the San Francisco Bay Area, and the Pacific Northwest.
 In addition to studio practice he also maintains connections to colleagues around the world through independent research interests.
 He maintains an inventive approach and open working process; blending the practical application of ideas and critical thinking into built form.

-A connecting thread through many project types is an interest in the influence of landscape on built form and observing the vernacular material culture of a given place.
+A connecting thread through many project types is in understanding the influence of landscape on built form and observing the inherent material culture of a given place.
 He is interested in how landscape, regional materials, and inventiveness can be combined to form fresh approaches to architecture.
-Value is placed on supporting human cultures, performance-based construction, regional ecologies and resources, and modern evidence-based design.
+Value is placed on supporting human cultures, performance-based construction, regional ecologies and resources, and modern design.

 Simone Goldfeder Architect, LEED AP